Trail Guide: Paul’s Tomb on Knox Mountain in Kelowna, BC

 The trail can be accessed from either of the following trailheads: the end of Popular Point Drive (30 m elevation change) or the first lookout on Knox Mountain (100 m elevation change).
 The latter is the most popular starting point, although it does include a bit of a steep hill at the beginning.

 The trail is wide and extremely well maintained, which makes it great for all ages!
 You won’t have to worry about tripping over a root here; however, that does mean there’s very little tree cover.
 In the heat of summer, you’ll start sweating very quickly so make sure you stay hydrated!

 The views of both Okanagan Lake and Knox Mountain are amazing from the trail.
 Okanagan Lake is often a sparkling blue and in the summer, boats zigzag along the water.
 Deer live on Knox Mountain, so it’s very likely you’ll spot one on your hike.
 And remember to keep an eye out for the Ogopogo, the giant lake serpent that supposedly lives in Okanagan Lake!

 There are a few steep-ish hills throughout the hike, but they don’t require any scrambling.
 There are many benches throughout the trail, which are great for both catching your breath and simply enjoying the view!

 Paul’s Tomb Park

 The left-hand side of the loop brings you to a rocky outcropping and a secondary trail leads down to the water.
-The rocks are a wonderful place to watch the sunset over Okanagan Lake!

 Paul’s Tomb is a very popular trail, yet the park itself isn’t usually crowded.
 Many people enjoy the hike in, take a walk around the loop, and head back.
 Sometimes families enjoy sports in the clearing or play with their pets.
 It’s most popular in the spring, summer, and fall, although you can still enjoy the trail in the winter.